ukwa/webarchive-discovery/README.md

 Once the basic features are tested and working, we start to explore new, richer indexing techniques.

 ### Ideas ###
+* Add error code as facet for large-scale bug analysis.
 * Switch to Nanite/Extended Tika to extract
     * Software and format versions, integrate DROID, etc.
     * Published, Company, Keywords?
 Subject?
 Last Modified?